· By Elfie von KOMBUCHERY

 - Pour the kombucha into a flip-top bottle.

-- Shake out all of the flowers to get rid of the pollen and small animals.
+- Shake out all flowers to free them from pollen and small animals.

 - Separate the chamomile and lavender flowers from the stem just behind the flower heads.